Bladder Neck Suspension

-Your surgeon will make an incision in your vagina.
+- Your surgeon will make an incision in your vagina.
 Another incision may be made in your lower abdomen.
-He will put stitches around your bladder to hold it up against your abdominal wall.
+He or she will put stitches around your bladder to hold it up against your abdominal wall.
 This helps prevent urine from leaking when you strain.
-Your surgeon will close the incision with stitches.
-Gauze bandages with medical cream may be put in your vagina.
-This helps healing and decreases the chance of infection.

 What are the risks of surgery?

 You may bleed more than expected or get an infection.
 Surgery may block your bladder and cause irritation and difficulty urinating.
-A fistula (abnormal path) may develop and cause urine to collect in your body.
+A fistula (abnormal connection) may form between your vagina and rectum.
 You may get a blood clot in one of your limbs.
 This may become life-threatening.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 © Copyright IBM Corporation 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.